The Flawed RFP: A Time Sink in the Digital Age

 1. Initiate

-Engage with all constituents, organize clearly, and establish a rational, fair evaluation process.
+Engage all stakeholders, organize requirements clearly, and establish a fair, rational evaluation process.

 2. Define Requirements